kaedeaki/MIT_Machine_Larning_Regression_Used_Car_Pricing_in_India/README.md

-# Machine Learning Regression Used Car Pricing Model in ndia
+# Machine Learning Regression Used Car Pricing Model in India

 **Name of project**: Used Car Pricing Model in India
 **Aim**: To predict the price of used car with machine learning regression.